Friends of High Town (FoHT) is a group dedicated to making the High Town area of Luton a great place to live and work.

 We meet every second Tuesday evening of the month at the Methodist Church Hall on High Town Road.
 Meetings are open to members and non-members, so come along to find out what’s going on.

-A sub-group called the High Town Improvement Action Group (HTIAG) meets every first Thursday morning at the Hightown community sports and art centre, to discuss issues within High Town.
+A sub-group called the High Town Improvement Action Group (HTIAG) meets every first Thursday morning of the month at the Hightown community sports and art centre, to discuss issues within High Town.
+Representatives from Police, LBC and local councillors are in regular attendance.

 To see our upcoming meeting dates and events, visit Events and meetings